“Sublime, sophisticated converted farm, with chic white décor and excellent food, set in olive groves near coastal Otranto”

 - Take in Lecce on your way down from Brindisi: a glorious treasure, it's packed with Baroque architecture and Roman remains

-- There are occasional cookery and tai chi lessons at the hotel
+- The hotel has a spa room offering massages, plus occasional cookery and tai chi lessons are held at the hotel

 Activities on site or nearby include: